DanielGriffiths1182/ruby-codewars-archive/README.md

 Test.assert_equals(remove("Hi!
 Hi!") , "Hi!
 Hi")
 Test.assert_equals(remove("Hi") , "Hi")

-23 Count positive numbers, sum negative numbers in array, and return [0][1] back
+23 Count positive numbers and sum negative numbers in object (array), and return [0][1]

-24 Replace all vowels with '!'
+24 Replace all vowels in object (string) with '!'

-25 Get volume of a cube
+25 Return volume of a cube

-26 Remove smallest and largest values from array and get the sum of whats left, clumsy first try
+26 Remove smallest and largest values from object (array) and return the sum of whats left, clumsy first try

-27 Special answer for a special someone
+27 Special answer for a special someone, concatenated string

-28 Celsius to romer formula
+28 Return Celsius to Romer formula

-29 Approx_root sqrt
+29 Return sqrt of object (integer)

-30 Take 2 strings and remove non unique characters, then sort the new string alphabetically
+30 Take 2 strings and remove the non unique characters, then sort the new string alphabetically and return

-(((Issue with test cases being incongruent with description, I noted on codewars))) 31 Return first half of the letters of a string, but improved a little because of test case issue
+(((Issue with test cases being incongruent with description, I noted on codewars))) 31 Return first half of the letters of an object (string), but improved a little because of test case issue

-32 Return sum of positive integers in array, 0 if empty
+32 Return sum of positive integers in object (array), return 0 if empty

-33 Take a number and seperate the digits, push into an array, in reversed order
+33 Take a object (integer) and separate the digits, push into an array, in reversed order, return

-34 Change a negative integer to its ABS, change positive integer to negative
+34 Change a negative object (integer) to its ABS, change positive integer to negative and return

-35 Create a string representing a dollar amount from an integer or float
+35 Create a string representing a dollar amount from an object (integer or float)

-36 Find minimum and maximum values in a list
+36 Find minimum and maximum values in an object (array)

-37 Find (nth) digit of a number
+37 Return (nth) digit of an object (object)

-38 Average of an array of integers, returned as whole number
+38 Average of an object (array) of integers, returned as whole number

-39 Concat arrays, sorted and unique values
+39 Concat arrays, return sorted and unique values

 40 Remove all odd numbers from array